Version 3.0 (June 2021)

 Appendix II – TLP Examples

-EXAMPLE: REN-ISAC shares a position paper on the RI-DISCUSS list marked TLP:WHITE.
+EXAMPLE: REN-ISAC shares a position paper on the RI-DISCUSS list marked TLP:CLEAR.
 You may forward that document to anyone you wish but be sure not to forward the full email itself (to prevent leaking info from email headers) and scrub any other sensitive data such as the full address of the REN-ISAC email list before sending it.

 TLP:GREEN: Information marked as TLP:GREEN may be shared with anyone at your institution and with peers in the broader community.
 For example, if you are a REN or SOC, you may share TLP:GREEN privately with peers or partner organizations in other industries.
 You may not share publicly (i.e., Twitter, public web page).
 As above, you must remove the name of email lists used to distribute the information.
 You may give attribution to REN-ISAC if that is the source.